developer-zebra/developer-zebra-site/src/ehs/3-0/guide/settings/index.md

 -----

-### Shortcuts on Oreo Devices
+### On Oreo
 _For Marshmallow and Nougat Devices, see section above_.

 EHS has historically offered the ability to add shortcuts programmatically using the `INSTALL_SHORTCUT` broadcast intent.
-However, Android 8.x Oreo drops support for this intent, replacing it with the `requestPinShortcut` method of the `ShortcutManager` class.
+Android 8.x Oreo replaces this intent with the `requestPinShortcut()` method of the `ShortcutManager` class.
+This section explains how to use this method to add shortcuts programmatically on an Oreo device.

 To identify a pinned shortcut, EHS uses two attributes in a link tag;